 Merchant Account Solutions Review

-- Full line of Clover products and EMV-compatible terminals
+- Full line of Clover POS systems and terminals

-- Three-year contract with high early termination fee
+- Three-year contracts with high early termination fees

 - Expensive tiered pricing plans